If You Had a Deposit Account

 Facts for Depositors

 General information explaining the role of FDIC

 If You Had a Loan

 You should continue to make payments, including escrow payments, as usual; the terms of your loan will not change.

 If your loan is currently in process or you had a line of credit, contact your loan officer.

-Borrowers whose finances are impacted by the coronavirus pandemic should contact their original loan officers or call the contact information provided in their loan statements before addressing requests for modifications to United Fidelity Bank, fsb.
 If you are making escrow payments and receive notification that any portion of your taxes or insurance was not paid, contact your loan officer.

 If you received notice that the FDIC retained your loan, and you have questions, please visit the FDIC Information and Support Center.